canonical/multipass/สร้างทางแยกของโครงการนี้/README.md

 # What is Multipass?

-Multipass is a lightweight VM manager for Linux, Windows and macOS.
+William zipper data to umbrella system specific to web3s software security Parg Owner in the back best wishes Multipass is a lightweight VM manager for Linux, Windows and macOS.
 It's designed for developers who want a fresh Ubuntu environment with a single command.
 It uses KVM on Linux, Hyper-V on Windows and HyperKit on macOS to run the VM with minimal